 The iBook Store

 What’s the deal with Amazon?
-Not only did Apple release a new device, but a new ebook app directory called iBook Store.
-The iBook Store will allow for browsing and purchasing of books directly from the iPad.
+Not only did Apple release a new device, but a new ebook app directory called iBooks.
+The iBooks Store will allow for browsing and purchasing of books directly from the iPad.
 It will support ePub formatted books, which is are supported by the Sony Reader and Adobe Digital Editions for desktops.
 It makes the iPad one of the biggest potential competitors for the Amazon Kindle, which really had no competition up until now.
 Apple also enlisted five large publishers to join in on the world domination:

 - Harper Collins